markdwags/Razor/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/1815mo6is2t8fl1o?svg=true)](https://ci.appveyor.com/project/markdwags/razor) [![Chat on Discord status](https://img.shields.io/discord/458277173208547350.svg?logo=discord)](https://discord.gg/VdyCpjQ)

 # Razor: An Ultima Online Assistant

 Razor is a free tool designed to help with simple tasks while playing Ultima Online.

-While it is recommended that you use [ClassicUO](https://github.com/andreakarasho/ClassicUO) with this version of Razor, it will work with the old 5.x and 7.x clients.

 ## UO:R Community Edition

 The goal of this project is to revive and continue development and maintenance of the abandoned Razor project while focusing on "quality of life" improvements without driving down the path of automation and advanced scripting that is found in other UO assistants.

 This project also attempts to keep the spirit and vision the original developers had for Razor.

+It's recommended that you use the [ClassicUO](https://github.com/andreakarasho/ClassicUO) client with this version of Razor, however it will work with the original 5.x and 7.x clients.

 For release notes, download links and other information go to http://www.uor-razor.com